Cyber Security

 (b) Managers should authorise access only on a need‑to‑know basis.

-(c) API keys and credentials for platforms and services are securely stored and restricted to authorised systems.
+(c) Credentials for platforms and services are securely stored and restricted to authorised users and systems.

 (d) Participants must follow proper authentication protocols when accessing our systems.